 - 33.1.
-A solicitor must not deal directly with the client or clients of another practitioner unless: - 33.1.1. the other practitioner has previously consented, - 33.1.2. the solicitor believes on reasonable grounds that: - (i) the circumstances are so urgent as to require the solicitor to do so, and - (ii) the dealing would not be unfair to the opponent's client, - 33.1.3. the substance of the dealing is solely to enquire whether the other party or parties to a matter are represented and, if so, by whom, or - 33.1.4. there is notice of the solicitor's intention to communicate with the other party or parties, but the other practitioner has failed, after a reasonable time, to reply and there is a reasonable basis for proceeding with contact.
+In representing a client, a solicitor shall not communicate about the subject of the representation with a person the lawyer knows to be represented by another practitioner unless: - 33.1.1. the other practitioner has previously consented, - 33.1.2. the solicitor believes on reasonable grounds that: - (i) the circumstances are so urgent as to require the solicitor to do so, and - (ii) the circumstances would not be unfair to the opponent's client, - 33.1.3. the communication is solely to enquire whether the other party or parties to a matter are represented and, if so, by whom, or - 33.1.4. there is notice of the solicitor's intention to communicate with the other party or parties, but the other practitioner has failed, after a reasonable time, to reply and there is a reasonable basis for proceeding with the communication.